eye-division/katehipkiss/_layeredpapercuts/copenhagen.md

 #### Shipping

-Free packing and postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.<br>
+Free packing and postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.<br><br>*Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.*